 To contact the Project team for additional information or to be added to the email list for this project, please email firstname.lastname@example.org.

 Notice of Preparation of an Environmental Impact Report

-On September 12, 2019, notice was given that SJRRC and SJJPA intend to jointly prepare an environmental impact report (EIR), consistent with requirements under the California Environmental Quality Act (CEQA).
+On September 13, 2019, notice was given that SJRRC and SJJPA intend to jointly prepare an EIR, consistent with requirements under CEQA.
 The purpose of the EIR is to evaluate associated with the proposed improvements included in the Valley Rail Sacramento Extension Project.
 SJRRC will serve as the lead agency under CEQA for the EIR.

 Based on environmental clearance and funding, the Valley Rail Program consists of two segments one South and one North of Stockton.
 Each segment includes several projects each with individual costs and schedules.